RamblingCookieMonster/Citrix.NetScaler/README.md

     #To extract the nstrace property, I would run this
     Get-NSnsStat -Address ctx-ns-tst-01 -WebSession $session -AllowHTTPAuth -Raw | Select -expandproperty nstrace

+# TODO

+* Functions for configuration changes; for example, Enable/Disabled/Add/Remove-LBVServer/Server, etc.
+* Update [Invoke-NSCustomQuery](http://gallery.technet.microsoft.com/scriptcenter/Invoke-NSCustomQuery-67dd27b5) to leverage sessions and add functionality, add it to this module
+* Further testing, improving existing functionality (e.g. rather than static response handling that breaks Get-NSnsStat, write dynamic response handling)
+* Separate out autogeneration FunctionList argument so that Config and Stat functions can be chosen independently.
+As is, 'service' pulls both Get-NSserviceConfig and Get-NSserviceStat
+* Learn how to use GitHub

 # Further References